 The Company is exposed to credit risk from default of investments held in its asset portfolio.
 Management has established policies and guidelines for limiting exposure to credit risk by restricting concentration by issuer, rating, sector, and geographic region.
-At December 31, 2021, investment grade 'A' and higher bonds comprise 94 percent (2020 - 91 percent) of the portfolio.
-Government bonds represented 75 percent (2020 - 85 percent) of the bond portfolio graded 'A' and above.
-U.S. Treasury Bonds comprise 100 percent (2020 - 100 percent) of the Government bond portfolio.
-None of the issuers of bonds included in the portfolio has defaulted in interest or principal repayments.
+At December 31, 2022, investment grade 'A' and higher bonds comprise 97 per cent (2021 - 94 per cent) of the portfolio.
+Government bonds represented 87 per cent (2021 - 75 per cent) of the bond portfolio graded 'A' and above.
+U.S. Treasury Bonds comprise 100 per cent (2021 - 100 per cent) of the Government bond portfolio.
+None of the issuers of bonds included in the portfolio has defaulted on interest or principal repayments.

-As at December 31, 2021, the Company's fixed income invested assets include bonds, which have cashflows that qualify as Solely Payment of Principal and Interest ("SPPI") and were investment grade-rated with ratings ranging between A to BBB.
+As at December 31, 2022, 100% (2021 - 100%) of the Company's fixed income invested assets include bonds, which have cashflows that qualify as Solely Payment of Principal and Interest ("SPPI") and were investment grade-rated with ratings ranging between A to BBB.